What is TeachQuantum?

 - Do I need to be a STEM teacher to participate?

-- Although it is not a requirement, a strong math and science background is required for all participants.
+- Although you do not need to be a STEM teacher to participate, a strong math and science background is required for all selected participants.